How To Make Celebrating Ramadan Relevant and Fun For Your Child.

 Calendars that have pockets for treats and messages are a great way to reward children for challenges and tasks.

-A variety of handmade calendars or DIY options are available and we’ve also created a Free printable Ramadan Tracker.
+You can find a variety of handmade calendars or DIY options available and I’ve also created a Free printable Ramadan Tracker that you can download.

 A Ramadan Calendar or Tracker is a great way for children to count down the days of Ramadan, keep track of when they’ve fasted and see how many days are left until Eid.